Russia flexes military for Ukraine move; West to respond

 If Russia moves in, the meeting will be off, but the prospect of a face-to-face summit resuscitated hopes in diplomacy to prevent a conflict that could devastate Ukraine and cause huge economic damage across Europe, which is heavily dependent on Russian energy.

 Tensions have continued to fly high in eastern Ukraine, with more shelling reported along the tense line of contact between the rebels and Ukrainian forces.
-Ukraine's military have rejected the rebel claims of shelling residential areas and insisted that Ukrainian forces weren’t returning fire.
+Ukraine's military said two Ukrainian soldiers were killed and another 12 were wounded by shelling over the last 24 hours.
+It has rejected the rebel claims of shelling residential areas and insisted that Ukrainian forces weren’t returning fire.

 Yuras Karmanau reported from Kyiv, Ukraine.
 Angela Charlton in Paris; Jill Lawless in London, Lorne Cook in Brussels, Zeke Miller and Aamer Madhani in Munich, Germany; Geir Moulson in Berlin; Edith M. Lederer at the United Nations, and Eric Tucker, Ellen Knickmeyer, Robert Burns, Matthew Lee and Darlene Superville in Washington, contributed to this report.